zonemaster/zonemaster/docs/public/configuration/backend.md

 relevant TXT record, and the RDAP lookup would be treated as if there was no URL for that TLD.

 Accepted values: a positive integer.
-Default to 3.
+Defaults to 3.

 ### include_source

 Boolean value to include information about the source of the returned URL value in the API response to a [`get_tld_url` method query][API method get_tld_url].

 Accepted values: `true` or `false`.
-Default to `true` (include the source information).
+Defaults to `true` (include the source information).

 ## TLD URL OVERRIDE section